US and Israel launch an attack on Iran with tensions high over nuclear talks

 More explosions struck Iran’s capital after Israel said it was attacking the country.
 Authorities have offered no casualty information from the strikes.

-Meanwhile, Iran shut down its airspace and mobile phone services were cut.

-The warning to pilots came out as explosions rang out across Tehran.

-Toropin reported from Washington.
+Toropin reported from Washington and Boak from West Palm Beach, Florida.
 Associated Press writers Melanie Lidman and Sam Mednick in Tel Aviv, Israel, contributed to this report.